-Videos not purchased or produced by the university
+Videos not Purchased or Produced by TXST

 - Provision of a sign language or oral interpreter

-- Provision of real time captioning (speech to text) services
+- Provision of real time captioning (speech-to-text) services

 - Alternate assignment